Nonreciprocal Synchronization of Active Quantum Spins: Traveling-wave states

 \subsection{Spontaneous \texorpdfstring{\PTsymm}{PT symmetry} breaking}

 In the traveling-wave phase, we find two stable solutions that are shown in \cref{fig:fig1}(f).
 They differ by the chirality of the emergent oscillation.
 Depending on the chirality, the observed frequency is either positive or negative and the phase difference between the two species takes a constant value of approximately $+ \pi/2$ or $- \pi/2$.
-The two solutions are related by a symmetry transformation of the mean-field equations~\eqref{eq:MF}, which are invariant under complex conjugation (if $\delta = 0$).
-This symmetry is referred to as a generalized $\mathcal{PT}$ (parity-time) symmetry and the spontaneous breaking of it is a key feature of nonreciprocal phase transitions~\cite{Fruchart_2021}.
-Each of the two stable solutions spontaneously breaks the \PTsymm, and the two solutions are related by the symmetry transformation, i.e., complex conjugation.
-Time-translation invariance is concurrently broken: each of the traveling-wave states forms one of two possible time-crystals.
+The two solutions are related by a symmetry transformation of the mean-field equations~\eqref{eq:MF}.
+This symmetry is referred to as a generalized $\mathcal{PT}$ (parity-time) symmetry.
+Introducing a shorthand notation for the mean-field equations~\eqref{eq:MF}, $\mathrm{d} \mathbf{s} /\mathrm{d}t = \mathbf{L}(\mathbf{s})$, where $\mathbf{s} = (s^+_A, s^+_B, s^z_A, s^z_B)$ and $\mathbf{L}(\mathbf{s})$ is the right-hand side of equations~\eqref{eq:MF}, we have